Want your movie to have a professional movie poster?

 This is also where you'll want to add in your website, social media accounts, hashtags, and release date.

 Do I have to follow all these strange rules?

 Some of these rules may not apply.
 It depends on your production.

-The short answers, and smartest bet, would be to follow standards and have legal take a look at your movie poster credits.
-If you missed a union or society, or placed something in the wrong order they may catch it.
+Inevitably, the short answer (and smartest bet) would be to follow standards and have Legal take a look at your movie poster credits.
+If you missed a union or society, or misordered something, they may catch it.